Allow your users to add comments in your Softr app

 Comment field - a text field to store the body text of the comment.

 Created date - a Date field for storing the date and time of the comment submission.
 Note that including a time field on Airtable is optional.
 If the option is not enabled, the date will be stored on Airtable without the time.
+Please, also make sure to use a regular Date field on Airtable instead of a Created time field.

 Below, you can see how we map the fields and then add a comment on one of our tasks to see how it's stored on Airtable.